BBC boss resigns over Boris Johnson loan - ExBulletin

 Lineker again came forward to argue that the government should not choose the chairman of the BBC.
 “Not now, never,” he tweeted.

-But Sunak declined to rule out another political nomination, telling reporters he would not “prejudge” the recruitment process.
+But Sunak refused to rule out another political appointment, telling reporters he would not “prejudge” the recruitment process and was “focused on delivering for the British people”.

 Liberal Democrat opposition leader Ed Davey said the BBC was being “dragged in the mud” by the Tories.